FreeFrame/FFGL/FFGL-SDK/Projects/FFGLHost/Eclipse/FFGLHost/README.txt

 - GDB 6.3 (I had issues with the newer versions of GBD + CDT)
 - GLUT MinGW

-UNNECESSARY?
+2. The current project setup requires the Ant plugins for Eclipse which do not come with the Ganymede CDT project by default.
+The easiest way to install this is to add it from the Ganymede update site (or the update site for your version of eclipse):
+- Help > Software Updates... > Available Softare
+  - select Ganymede Update Site > Java Development > Eclipse Java Development Tools
+  - click install and follow the installation instructions.
+Otherwise, you can deselect the Ant builders that move files into the SDK binaries folders.
+See the notes for more information.

-You will need to add an environment variable defining the install location of your FreeFrame SDK:
+3. You will need to change the FFGLSDKHome variable path for the project to match the location of your FFGL SDK checkout.
+You can do this by either editing the properties file that defines this or re-linking all of the source code folder paths.
+You can relink the source folders by selecting:
-- Window > Preferences > C/C++ > Environment
+- Project > Properties > C/C++ General > Paths and Symbols
-  - Click the Add button
-  - Set the name to FFGLSDKHome
+  - Select the Source Location tab
+  - Click Link Folder
+  - Check Link to folder in the file system
+  - Click on Variables
+  - Edit the path variable in the list
-  - Set the value to the root folder for your FreeFrame SDK (ex.
+  - Change the value of the variable to the root folder path to the FFGL SDK on your system (ex.
+C:\path\to\FFGL-SDK)
-    C:\User\username\FFGLSDK )
+  - Click Ok, Ok, Cancel (this is the New Folder dialog), Ok Alternatively you can just relink each of the source code folders to match your system.
+Or you can edit the Eclipse properties file directly by opening (Advanced users):
+- [FFGLSDK_Eclipse_Project_Folder]/.metadata/.plugins/org.eclipse.core.runtime
+  /.settings/org.eclipse.core.resources.prefs
+  - Change the pathvariable.FFGLSDKHome path to match the folder path where your FFGL SDK root folder is.
+Any colons need to be escaped with a backslash and you should use forward slashes for folder separators (ex.
+C\:/path/to/SDK/root)
+  - If the source code folders do not show any content when you open the FFGLHost project, try refreshing the project from the context menu.

+4. Set your Eclipse workspace to the FFGL SDK Eclipse folder
+- File > Switch Workspace... > Other
+  - set the workspace directory to [FFGL_SDK_root]/Projects/FFGLHost/Eclipse

-When you want to run the project, there is an FFGLHost run/debug configuration.
+5. When you want to run the project, there is an FFGLHost run/debug configuration.
 However, you will need to edit the source code mapping to match the location of your code:
 - Run > Run Configurations > C++/C Local Application > FFGLHost
   - Click on the Source tab
   - Click Path Mappings : Found Mappings
   - Click Edit
-  - Click on the mapping in the list and click Edit to change it
+  - Click on the mapping in the list and click Edit to change it.
-  - Change the location to match the root of your FFGL SDK checkout (the same url as the environment variable you setup earlier).
+  - Change the location to match the root of your FFGL SDK checkout.

 Notes:
 I've added a builder that moves both the Debug and Release versions